Michael Monroe: Reformation of Hanoi Rocks (2002–2009)

-In 2002, McCoy and Monroe started working together again and decided to reform Hanoi Rocks with two new members on guitar and bass, and with Michael Monroe's solo career drummer, Lacu.
-Hanoi Rocks released Twelve Shots on the Rocks in 2003.
-In 2005 Hanoi Rocks released Another Hostile Takeover replacing the two former members with Andy Christell on bass and Conny Bloom on guitar (both formerly of the Electric Boys).
+In 2002 Monroe and McCoy decided to reform Hanoi Rocks with Monroe's solo career drummer Lacu and two new members on guitar and bass.
+The resulting band released Twelve Shots on the Rocks in 2003.
+In 2005 Hanoi Rocks released Another Hostile Takeover, this time with Andy Christell on bass and Conny Bloom on guitar (both formerly of the Electric Boys).
 In 2007 the band released the album Street Poetry.
-In 2008 Andy McCoy and Michael Monroe stated that they had taken the band as far as they could, and so they decided to end the band.
-In April 2009, Hanoi Rocks played 8 sold out farewell gigs in 6 days at the Tavastia Club, in Helsinki.
-The band's original guitarist Nasty Suicide appeared as a special guest on 3 of the last gigs.
+In 2008 McCoy and Monroe announced that they had taken the band as far as they could and that they had decided to end the band.
+In April 2009 Hanoi Rocks played eight sold-out farewell gigs in six days at the Tavastia Club, Helsinki, with the band's original guitarist Nasty Suicide appearing as a special guest at three of the last gigs.

-Ari Väntänen's, Michael Monroe's and Andy McCoys's book All Those Wasted Years was published later in 2009 in Finland, telling the story of Hanoi Rocks from the beginning to the end.
+Later in 2009, Monroe, Ari Väntänen, and Andy McCoy published the book All Those Wasted Years in Finnish, telling the story of Hanoi Rocks from the beginning to the end.

-In June 2009, Monroe performed in Helsinki and in Tampere, on Sauna Open Air -festival with Duff McKagans Loaded band.
-On 3 July 2009, Monroe also performed in Finland, at the Ruisrock -festival with Ginger's band, The Wildhearts.
-At the end of July, Monroe also shared the stage for the first time in many years with Sami Yaffa when his band, the New York Dolls, were performing in Helsinki.
+In June 2009 Monroe performed in Helsinki and Tampere at the Sauna Open Air festival with Duff McKagans Loaded band.
+On 3 July 2009 Monroe performed at the Ruisrock festival in Finland with Ginger's band, The Wildhearts, and at the end of July Monroe shared the stage with Sami Yaffa for the first time in many years when his band, the New York Dolls, were performing in Helsinki.
 After these performances with Yaffa and Ginger, Monroe and Yaffa started discussing the possibility of working together again.

-In December 2009, Monroe met Ginger again while he was playing in Alice Cooper's band.
-Monroe joined Alice Cooper on stage at Cooper's concert in Espoo, Finland, to play "School's Out".
-After the show, Ginger and Monroe discussed the possibilities of working together, and soon afterwards, Monroe, Ginger and Yaffa decided to line up a band together.
+In December 2009 Monroe met Ginger again while he was playing in Alice Cooper's band.
+Monroe joined Alice Cooper on stage to play "School's Out" at Cooper's concert in Espoo, Finland, and after the show Ginger and Monroe discussed the possibilities of working together.